dalpras/oauth2-gotowebinar/CONTRIBUTING.md

 Contributions are **welcome** and will be fully **credited**.

-We accept contributions via Pull Requests on [Citrix GoToWebinar](https://github.com/dalpras/oauth2-gotowebinar).
+We accept contributions via Pull Requests on [LogMeIn GoToWebinar](https://github.com/dalpras/oauth2-gotowebinar).

 ## Running Tests